hauke96/simple-task-manager/doc/authentication/README.md

-> **DEPRECATED** Since OAuth2 is used but this file describes the old OAuth1a process!

 This file describes the process of authentication, token creation and token validation in the SimpleTaskManager.
 We also take a look on technical aspects (what are the functions exactly doing) and on cryptographic basics (verification, security of the token, etc.).

-# Login and authorization process
+# Login and authentication process

-The easiest way to describe the process and the communication between all the servers is by showing you an diagram:
+The following diagram shows the OAuth2 process and the communication between all components:

 ![](authentication.png)

 # Token generation and handling

-STM does not use the OSM request- and access-tokens from the oauth process for two main reasons:
+STM does not use the OSM access-token from the OAuth2 process for its own authorization for two main reasons:

 1. We would have to make requests to the OSM-Servers in order to validate the token.
 In a productive environment, this would result in thousands of requests per day.
 That's not good.
 2. Having an own token enables us to store user data along with the secret part of the token (expiration date, permissions, roles, user name, etc.)